ceschae/bdti/README.md

 Success!
-Created bdti at C:\git\bdti\bdti
-Inside that directory, you can run several commands:
+Created bdti.
+Inside the directory, you can run several commands:

   `npm start`:
     Starts the development server.